BADDGER7/Wraith/README.md

 # WRAITH

 WRAITH is a cyber-themed, terminal-based text adventure game written in Bash scripting.
-Play as a Malware Knight fighting through waves of malware bosses to secure the digital realm.
+Play as a Malware Knight Guardian fighting through waves of malware bosses to secure the digital realm.
 Integrating turn-based combat with educational Kali Linux quizzes, WRAITH combines fun with cybersecurity learning.

 ---